 Final Countdown: Are You Ready for TradeON Summit 2020?

-The biggest event of the summer has now gotten even more interesting, with a freshly teased scavenger hunt offering up to a $1000 cash prize for participants.LIMASSOL, CYPRUS, July 21, 2020 /EINPresswire.com/ -- TradeON Summit 2020 is right around the corner, taking place in less than a week on July 28.
+What to Expect During the Event? ...a freshly teased scavenger hunt offering up to a $1000 cash prize for participants.LIMASSOL, CYPRUS, July 21, 2020 /EINPresswire.com/ -- TradeON Summit 2020 is right around the corner, taking place in less than a week on July 28.
 The biggest event of the summer has now gotten even more interesting, with a freshly teased scavenger hunt offering up to a $1000 cash prize for participants.

 With retail traders are as active as ever, the timing for TradeON Summit has never been better.
 Over 5,000 traders are expected to participate in the event, attending educational sessions by world-class analysts, as well as being exposed to cutting edge tools and unique offerings.